Millennials are large and in charge.

-Millennials, (born between 1980-2000) are set to pass the Baby Boomer generation in terms of purchasing power.
-This is ot only as consumers but also as decision makers within the business world.
+Millennials are set to pass the Baby Boomer generation in purchasing power as consumers and decision-makers within the business world.
 The millennial generation is entirely different than any other generation, having grown up with technology at their fingertips.
 This constant presence of technology has triggered an evolution of the customer service approach taken by businesses today.

 The customer experience is now a social experience.

-Baby boomers were content to wait until a good time and dial in to a customer service line to talk to someone.
+Baby boomers were content to wait until a good time and dial into a customer service line to talk to someone.
 The problem is Millennials have grown up with devices that blend shopping, entertainment, and education into one.
-It’s no surprise that the lines between uses have become blurred.
-Across every platform, the millennial generation is sharing their good and bad experiences out to hundreds, even thousands, of people at a time.
+It’s no surprise that the lines have become blurred.
+Across every platform, the millennial generation is sharing their good and bad experiences with hundreds, even thousands, of people at a time.

-To do well with Millennials, businesses have to answer their questions, solve their problems, and offer a choice of channels to use.
+To do well with Millennials, businesses must answer their questions, solve their problems, and offer a choice of channels to use.
 Gone are the days where phone support was enough.
-If your company is not providing e-mail, chat, and social media support, you may be alienating your millennial customers.
+If your company is not providing e-mail, chat, and social media support, you may be alienating your millennial.